 Because the types of fraud, cons, misrepresentation, and false claims are vast, anyone suspected of a fraud offense should immediately consult a defense attorney who is experienced in representing defendants charged with various types of fraud.
 During a free consultation, your lawyer should explain your charge, the potential legal ramifications, and any defense strategies which may be available to you.
 In this initial consultation, ask about the attorney's experience in handling similar cases and find out about his or her track record in white collar defense.

-At Law Firm of Oklahoma, our team of attorneys are skillful negotiators and aggressive trial lawyers, prepared to provide effective representation in any course your trial takes.
+At the Law Firm of Oklahoma, our team of attorneys are skillful negotiators and aggressive trial lawyers, prepared to provide effective representation in any course your trial takes.
 To schedule your risk-free case review, call (405) 608-4990 today.